How does alcohol testing prevent child deaths?

-To get a full picture it is always best to consider doing more than one type of test and to consider repeating them as many individuals can alter their pattern of alcohol intake long enough to skew the results.
-At Atkinson Lewis we would recommend monitoring for at least six months and up to a year where alcohol misuse is a parental factor in child neglect.
+This way you can identify if individuals are simply abstaining from alcohol long enough to skew the results.
+At Atkinson Lewis, we would recommend monitoring for at least six months- one year where alcohol misuse is a parental factor in child neglect.

-At Atkinson Lewis we are in the unique position of being able to offer a medical interpretation of results, our experts having knowledge and experience in the field of diagnosing and treating alcohol misuse.
+At Atkinson Lewis, we are in the unique position of being able to offer a medical interpretation of results.
+Our experts have knowledge and experience in the field of diagnosing and treating alcohol misuse.

-This enables us to clinically interpret the results, noting any medications that have been prescribed which are used to treat alcohol dependency or associated psychological problems.
-We can also identify any potential liver disease which may be associated with harmful drinking and if required offer an opinion on the potential pattern of drinking and advice on further assessment and treatment.
+This enables us to clinically interpret the results to note down any medications that have been prescribed which are used to treat alcohol dependency or associated psychological problems.
+We can also identify any potential liver disease which may be associated with harmful drinking.
+If required we can also offer an opinion on the potential pattern of drinking and advice on further assessment and treatment.